mattrivers2/mattrivers2/README.md

-**VolStrap — Sports Wearable Startup** *(In Progress)* Wrist-worn IMU-based device concept targeting route running mechanics for wide receivers.
+**VolStrap — Sports Wearable Startup** *(In Progress)* The first product of my tech startup AIMO (Athlete Intelligence in Motion), VolStrap is a Wrist-worn device concept targeting route running mechanics for wide receivers.
 Includes brand identity, a six-phase hardware/software build roadmap, and an ML pipeline for real-time biomechanical feedback.
 `Python` `IMU/Embedded Systems` `Product Design` `ML`

 ---